CloudGeometry/cg-devx-core/platform/terraform/modules/cloud_aws/README.md

 - terraform installed and configured;
 - AWS CLI tool installed and configured to access your target AWS account;
 - (optionally) K8s CLI - kubectl;
-- CGDevX repo.
+- CG DevX repo.

-Please note that CGDevX uses specific versions of terraform and kubectl.
+Please note that CG DevX uses specific versions of terraform and kubectl.

 ### Development

 _Please note that cloud module must follow input and output parameter schema described [here](../../hosting_provider/README.md).
-Cloud module serves as abstraction layer and hides cloud specific implementation details from the consumer.
+Cloud module serves as abstraction layer and hides cloud-specific implementation details from the consumer.
 All the AWS specific configuration and services dependencies should be kept within `cloud_aws`._

-When done changes please make sure that you've updated terraform docs and module architecture diagrams.
+When done changes, please make sure that you've updated terraform docs and module architecture diagrams.

 ### How to run locally